Always knowing when to

 All you need is the right checklist.

-February in the Garden: What You Need to Do This Month
+February Gardening: What You Need to Do This Month

-Do you start each gardening season hoping to get the most from your garden?
+If you’re like most gardeners, you start each gardening season hoping to get the most from your garden.

-What if you could grow a garden that thrives, enjoy flowers and vegetables right out of the gate, and not have to toil for hours in the hot sun while mosquitoes dine on your neck to make it happen?
+Just imagine it.
+You’d enjoy your flower and vegetable gardens right out of the gate, and not have to toil for hours in the hot sun while mosquitoes dine on your neck to make it happen.

 The most common mistake I see gardeners make is waiting too long to get started.